nikunj05/testtaskreact/README.md

-*step for start on local server*
+*step for run project on server*
-- yarn insatall
+- yarn install
 - yarn start